mishraharsh6244/Automatic-Time-Table-Generator/README.md

 * then go to port `http://127.0.0.1:8000/timetable_generation/` to run the local server

 #### About the project:
-project uses genetic algorithm to satisfy the constraints related to Timetable scheduling.
+This project uses genetic algorithm to satisfy the constraints related to Timetable scheduling.
 The program satisfies the following constraints:-

 | Hard Constraints                                  | Soft Constraints                                     |
 | --------------------------------------------------|:----------------------------------------------------:|